Zionme/alx-higher_level_programming/0x05-python-exceptions/README.md

-a function that raises a type exception.
+a function that raises a name exception with a message